emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

 .. note::

-    This design avoids problems that can result from the :term:`garbage collector` calling a function in the client program to do the finalization.
-In such an implementation, if the client program's finalization code needs to acquire locks, an unlucky scheduling of finalization can result in deadlock.
-See Appendix B of [BOEHM02]_.
+    This design avoids the problems that can result from the :term:`garbage collector` calling a function in the client program to do the finalization.
+In such an implementation, the client program's finalization code may end up running concurrently with other code that accesses the underlying resource, and so access to the resource need to be guarded with a lock, but then an unlucky scheduling of finalization can result in deadlock.
+See [BOEHM02]_ for a detailed discussion of this issue.

 The :term:`message type` of finalization messages is :c:func:`mps_message_type_finalization`, and the finalization